lh-25/u2_mongoose_express_plants/README.md

     Listening on port: 3001
     Successfully connected to MongoDB.
     ```
-- And something like this in your browser: `This is root!`
+- And something like this in your browser: `This is our landing page!`

 ___
 ### Routes and Controllers